chworthey/JewelThief/README.md

 I remade most of the assets in the game and reworked the controls to fit the assignment better, and created 19 of the original levels sourced from that YouTube video I linked.

 Also, I haven't used Unity that much before!
-I wanted to see what I could do in such a short time, and I thought that might be interesting for both of us.
+I wanted to see what I could do in such a short time.

 ## How to Play